 Scarring can result from severe acne, whether or not it is picked or squeezed.
 Less severe untreated and persistent acne can also lead to scars.

-The best form of management of acne scarring is prevention and early treatment by qualified dermatologists.
+The best form of management of acne scarring is prevention and early treatment.

 Scarring refers to a permanent textural change to the skin.
 Acne scarring often appears with areas of depression in the skin leading to inconsistencies and irregularities of the skin surface.
 Certain lighting conditions, such as being under elevator lights, can make acne scars appear more pronounced.
 Patients with acne scarring often feel they appear more aged, angrier and can affect self-esteem and lead to depression.
 Considering how common acne and acne-scarring is, however, some patients choose not to address there acne scarring as it does not pose a significant problem to their appearance or their lives.
 If your acne scarring is causing you distress of any nature, please contact your GP or seek assistance from counsellors.

 Acne scarring is classified by a dermatologist based primarily on their depth and shape.
 Four main types of acne-scarring exist which includes rolling and atrophic scars, boxcar scars, ice pick scars and keloidal scars.

 Patients with acne may also be concerned about persistent red or dark marks on the skin once acne lesions heal.
 Whilst this is not technically scarring, such changes can often persist for years and also warrant treatment if bothersome to patients.

 Rolling and atrophic scars are seen as broad valleys caused by tethering of superficial structures of the skin to deeper components.
 The terms rolling and atrophic scar are often used to describe the same type of scar occurring in different parts of the body.
 When these types of scars appear on the face, they are termed rolling scars.
 When they occur on other areas of the body such as the back or chest, they are referred to as atrophic scars.